Sima Ying: As regent and crown prince

-Sima Ying soon ordered Emperor Hui's second wife, Yang Xianrong, and his crown prince Sima Qin, deposed.
+Sima Ying soon ordered Emperor Hui's second wife, Yang Xianrong, and his crown prince Sima Tan, deposed.
 Then, at Sima Yong's pre-arranged petition, Sima Ying was created the crown prince.
 He put people he trusted in charge of the defenses of Luoyang, while remotely controlling the government from Yecheng.
-Eventually, the officials in Luoyang tired of the situation, and they rose under Sima Yue's command in summer 304.
+Eventually, the officials in Luoyang tired of the situation, and they rose under Sima Yue's command in 20 August 304.
 Sima Yue, with Emperor Hui accompanying him, then attacked Yecheng.
 Sima Ying, after some initial hesitation, battled Sima Yue's troops and defeated him, forcing him to flee and capturing Emperor Hui.
 He did not return Emperor Hui to Luoyang, but kept him at Yecheng.
+On 18 September, he executed Sima Yao, as Yao had suggested surrendering when Yue was attacking Yecheng.

 This gave Wang Jun (王浚), the commander of the forces in You Province (幽州, modern Beijing, Tianjin, and northern Hebei), with whom Sima Ying had prior disputes, an excuse to attack Sima Ying, and he did so, claiming that Sima Ying was improperly detaining Emperor Hui.
 Wang's forces were reinforced with ferocious Xianbei and Wuhuan soldiers, and Sima Ying's forces, in fear of their fighting abilities, collapsed, before they could be reinforced with Xiongnu forces under the command of Sima Ying's associate Liu Yuan.
 Sima Ying was forced to flee to Luoyang with Emperor Hui, now without troops to support him.
-(Upon hearing Sima Ying's collapse, Liu Yuan, instead of coming to Sima Ying's aid, declared independence from Jin and styled himself the Prince of Han, claiming descent (through a princess) from Han Dynasty, thus creating Han Zhao.)
+(Upon hearing Sima Ying's collapse, Liu Yuan, instead of coming to Sima Ying's aid, declared independence from Jin and styled himself the Prince of Han, claiming descent (through a princess) from the Han dynasty, thus creating Han-Zhao.)
+In late 304, Li Xiong occupied Sima Ying's fiefdom of Chengdu, and declared himself Prince of Chengdu.

 Once Sima Ying arrived in Luoyang, he found the troops of his ally Sima Yong there, commanded by Zhang Fang.
-Instead of continuing to support Sima Ying, however, Sima Yong turned his back on Sima Ying and had him removed from his crown prince position, instead creating another brother of Emperor Hui, Sima Chi the Prince of Yuzhang, crown prince.
+Instead of continuing to support Sima Ying, however, Sima Yong turned his back on Sima Ying and had him removed from his crown prince position, instead creating another half-brother of Emperor Hui, Sima Chi the Prince of Yuzhang, crown prince.
 Sima Ying was demoted back to being the Prince of Chengdu.
 Soon, Zhang forced Emperor Hui, Crown Prince Chi, and Sima Ying to move from Luoyang to Chang'an, safely under Sima Yong's control.